dwaynedreakford/connector-bridge-container-iotf/README.md

     4/18/2016: Updated with latest changes from bridge source... enables dynamic Watson IoT device types to be specified from the endpoint CoAP registration message ("ept" field).

+    4/22/2016: Updated with latest changes from bridge source...
+MQTT cleanups and bug fixes

 Bridge source (Apache 2.0 licensed - Enjoy!): https://github.com/ARMmbed/connector-bridge.git

 Install directly into Bluemix as a Container: